natolambert/dynamicslearn/README.md

 -------------

 # Project Goal
 This project is exploring the functionality of different machine learning structures to model unknown dynamics.
 In simulation, we can rapidly collect data and test on different pre-made dynamics models.
 This code-base is meant to serve as the foundation for testing in experiment.
+Below is an example of an ionocraft hovering off of learned dynamics and model predictive control.

 ![Alt Text](https://github.com/natolambert/dynamics-learn/blob/master/ex.gif)